onflow/flow/agendas/2024/sprint-kickoff/2024-05-10-Flow-Sprint-Kickoff.md

 - Published [“Interacting with COAs with Cadence”](https://developers.flow.com/evm/cadence/interacting-with-coa) Guide
 - CLI Interactive Init Demo in prep for release
 - Merged feature branches in flow-ft and flow-nft
+- Unblocked JVM SDK artifact publishing GH automation which took several fiddly days of back and forth to figure out

 ### General updates